tarantool/tarantool/doc/sphinx/book/box/limitations.rst

     32 (``box.schema.NAME_MAX``).

 Limitations which are only applicable for the sophia storage engine
-    The maximum number of fields in an index is always 1, that is, multi-part indexes are not supported.
     The maximum number of indexes in a space is always 1, that is, secondary indexes are not supported.
 Indexes must be type=TREE, that is, the options type=HASH or type=RTREE or type=BITSET are not supported.
 Indexes must be unique, that is, the option unique=false